Japan in September: A Wonderful Time to Visit For Tourists

 Outdoor Activities

-If you are looking to enjoy the beautiful nature of Japan in September, there are plenty of outdoor activities to choose from.
+If you want to enjoy Japan’s beautiful nature in September, there are plenty of outdoor activities to choose from.

 Climbing Mount Fuji

-Mount Fuji is one of the most iconic symbols of Japan, and climbing it is a popular activity for many visitors.
+Mount Fuji is one of Japan’s most iconic symbols, and climbing it is a popular activity for many visitors.

 The climbing season typically runs from early July to mid-September, so September is a great time to climb the mountain when the weather is cooler and the crowds are smaller.

-And it’s not the nicest mountain to actually be on.
+And it’s not the nicest mountain to be on.

 Much better from a distance.